getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     "\h2Axyz"   → Escape("\h") + General("2Axyz")
     ```

-    **Decimal-commit corner case.** The decimal branch's lack of an
+    **Decimal-commit corner case.** The decimal branch's lack of
-    !IdentCont guard means that once `Digit+ "."
-Digit+` matches,
+    a `!IdentCont` guard means that once `Digit+ "."
+Digit+`
-    the lexer commits to a decimal Number — even when an identifier-
+    matches, the lexer commits to a decimal Number — even when
-    like continuation follows.
-So `"5.5foo"` tokenizes as
+    an identifier-like continuation follows.
+So `"5.5foo"`
-    `Number("5.5") + General("foo")`, not as
+    tokenizes as `Number("5.5") + General("foo")`, not as
-    `Number("5") + Period + General("5foo")` (which would be the
+    `Number("5") + Period + General("5foo")` (which would be
-    property-access reading: integer 5, dot, identifier "5foo").
-To
+    the property-access reading: integer 5, dot, identifier
-    express the property-access reading, parenthesize the integer:
+    "5foo").
+To express the property-access reading,
-    `"(5).5foo"`.

-    This isn't a divergence from legacy — both lexers commit to
+    parenthesize the integer: `"(5).5foo"`.
+This is a minor
-    decimal greedily here.
-It's a minor inconsistency in the digit-
+    inconsistency in the digit-leading-identifier story (the
-    leading-identifier story (the lex doesn't fully respect
+    lex doesn't fully respect identifier shape on the RHS of a
-    identifier shape on the RHS of a `.`), but the common case is
+    `.`), but the common case is what users want, and the
-    what users want, and the parenthesization workaround is clean.
+    parenthesization workaround is clean.

-11. NumberEndingTail (immediate ".." after positive integer literals):
+11. NumberEndingTail (immediate `..` after integer literals):

+    After an IntegerLit token (PositiveIntegerLit or
-    After a PositiveIntegerLit token, an immediate ".." (no trivia
+    NegativeIntegerLit), an immediate `..` (no trivia between)
-    between) is consumed as a DoublePeriod token via the
+    is consumed as a DoublePeriod token via the NumberEndingTail
-    NumberEndingTail wrapper at the Token level.
-This forces a
+    wrapper at the Token level.
+This forces a third `.` in
-    third "." in "5..." to surface as a separate Period token rather
+    `5...` to surface as a separate Period token rather than
-    than getting swallowed into a TriplePeriod by PEG longest-match.
+    getting swallowed into a TriplePeriod by PEG longest-match.

-    Rationale: the only multi-dot operator valid immediately after
+    Rationale: the only multi-dot operator valid immediately
-    a positive integer is the range op "..".
+    after an integer is the range op `..`.
 When the user typos
-    "..." after an integer, the lexer reports the syntactic error
+    `...` after an integer, the lexer reports the syntactic
-    at the third "." (a single ambiguous Period token), rather than
+    error at the third `.` (a single ambiguous Period token),
-    silently committing to a TriplePeriod that would parse as the
+    rather than silently committing to a TriplePeriod that would
-    spread operator (a more obscure error downstream).
+    parse as the spread operator (a more obscure error
+    downstream).

-    Scope: applies only to the bare PositiveIntegerLit at the Token
+    Scope: applies to bare PositiveIntegerLit and
+    NegativeIntegerLit (both arms of `<IntegerLit>`) at the
-    level.
-PositiveIntegerLitWithSep (inside EscapedNumber) does
+    Token level.
+PositiveIntegerLitWithSep (inside EscapedNumber)
-    not get the tail — a top-level DoublePeriod can still match
+    does not get the tail — a top-level DoublePeriod can still
-    immediately after the escaped form.
-The standalone Number
+    match immediately after the escaped form.
+The standalone
-    production (decimal source-level numbers) also does not get
+    Number production (decimal source-level numbers) also does
-    the tail, which is the source of the "12.5..." known divergence
-    (see Known Divergences).
+    not get the tail; applying NumberEndingTail to a decimal
+    NumberLit would produce a `DoublePeriod + Period` shape for
+    `12.5...` that doesn't represent any coherent Foi reading,
+    so the wrapper is deliberately scoped to integer forms only.

 12. General fallback within EscapedNumber:

-    Each EscapedNumber arm tries the Number variant first, and on
+    Each EscapedNumber arm tries the Number variant first, and
-    failure falls back to General within the same arm.
-This allows
+    on failure falls back to General within the same arm.
+This
-    multi-char escapes followed by identifier-shaped content to
+    allows multi-char escapes followed by identifier-shaped
-    tokenize as Escape + General rather than failing the whole arm
+    content to tokenize as Escape + General rather than failing
-    and falling through to standalone EscapePlain.
+    the whole arm and falling through to standalone EscapePlain:

-    Examples (all match legacy):

     ```
     "\h_foo"   → Escape("\h"), General("_foo")